jbampton/tooling-docs/apache-trusted-release/data-model.md

 1. Storage key
 2. Stage
 3. Phase
+4. Project
+5. Product
-3. Version String
+3. Version
-4. CVEs
-3. Packages - List of triples of file, signature, and checksum that are the downloadable components of a release.
+4. Packages - List of triples of file, signature, and checksum that are the downloadable components of a release.
+   > Should we use Artifacts instead of Packages?
 6. SBOMs - in an acceptable SBOM format and maintained in Phases using standard python libraries.
+7. CVEs
+8. Vote Policy
 5. Votes
    - Pass or Fail
    - Summary